-This is the most unique sword on this list because of what the skill is.
-Apparently, this blade was crafted with liquid metal and it can actually deform and reform into a longer blade.
-It almost works like a whip, and it makes it a very interesting choice for Curved Swords.
+This is the unique sword on this list because of the skill.
+This blade was crafted with liquid metal, which can deform and reform into a longer blade.
+It almost works like a whip, making it a very interesting choice for Curved Swords.

-It is relatively easy to get pretty early on in your playthrough, but don’t rush to get it.
-It is found in Caelid and you need to defeat a boss to get it.
-The scaling on it is actually pretty good and is a good weapon choice for anyone.
+Getting early in your playthrough is relatively easy, but don’t rush to get it.
+It is found in Caelid, and you must defeat a boss to get it.
+Its scaling is pretty good and a good weapon choice for anyone.

 5. Serpent-God’s Curved Swords

 Curved sword fashioned in the image of an ancient serpent deity and tool of a forgotten religion practiced on Mt.
 Gelmir.
 Formerly used to offer up sacrifices, this sword restores HP upon slaying an enemy.

 Location: Can be found at Ruin-Strewn Precipice behind the Land Octopus.